-If you are using Zendesk messaging, Web Widget (Classic) is replaced with the messaging Web Widget.
+If you are using messaging for a website or help center, Web Widget (Classic) is replaced with the messaging Web Widget.

 The Mobile SDK enables you to embed Zendesk support options in your native app so your customers can get help directly in your app.
 Your customers can get quick access to:

 - Create tickets using a contact form in your app